The workplace is changing. These days, remote employees aren’t a rare exception. In fact, they’re quickly becoming the norm.

 Start by introducing them to the team via email or video chat.
 This will help them start feeling connected to their co-workers right away.
-Check out these virtual conference platforms for hosting online calls with your team.
+With a good virtual conference platform like vFairs, you can easily host online calls with your team.

-Most importantly, you’ll want to connect them with the members of their particular department or team.
+Most importantly, you’ll want to connect new employees with the members of their particular department or team.
 If they have a manager above them that they’ll be reporting to, set up a one-on-one meeting between them.